-^{}Asset class level returns may vary from individual underlying manager returns due to cash flows.
+Asset class level returns may vary from individual underlying manager returns due to cash flows.

-RE: Board Member Attendance for October 2023
+- TO: Finance/Audit Committee Board of Directors - RE: Board Member Attendance for October 2023

 The attached report summarizes the Board of Directors' attendance for fiscal year to date October 2023.